metaschema/metaschema/README.md

 I have found many negative answers, I have found many "in the future it will be possible" answers and I have found a post on the old firebase blog, that suggested deploying an instance of elastic search with some third party.
 That seemed to work well, but I'd have again the problem P2.
-Anyway this suggestion was inspiring, so i thought - What would the elastic search code do why would it need an instance on it's own?
+Anyway this suggestion was inspiring, so I thought

+What would the elastic search code do?
+Yhy would it need an instance on it's own?
 This solution wraps inserts and updates so that it can "index" your data, after that a mongodb server is used to store the index data, and to query it.

+Note very well that one data is "indexed" then you should not REALLY need "LIKE" queries anymore... the index is infact build to avoid it.
+So once the data is indexed the queries that firebase provides should be more than enough.

 So I made a small library to help me do this just easily.